DrOgres/electric-state/README.md

 - General styling and UI improvement for clarity and use
 - Organize localization fields to make sense
 - set up macro drag to hot bar for rollable elements
-- push on weapons should cause gear damage to the weapon for all 1's rolled
-- prevent rolls on broken weapons

 Version History: